raulorteg/ai-maze-python/README.md

 ## About
 This project consists of two parts: An automatic maze generator and an automatic Maze solver.

-1. The maze generator uses DFS (Depth first search) algorithm to create a maze from a blanck grid.
-The generated maze can be then saved into a txt or csv file.
-In order to increase the speed of the generation of mazes its better not to visualize them with Pygame.
-Folder _Mazes_ contains 20 mazes generated with this method.
+1. The maze generator uses DFS (Depth first search) to create a maze from a blanck grid.
+The generated maze is into a csv file.

-2. There are two automatic Maze solvers implemented so that I could better compare the performance of differet algorithms for solving mazes.
-The first one _dumb-pathfinder_ uses
+In order to increase the speed its better not to visualize them with Pygame (--display=0).
+Folder _Mazes_ contains 30 mazes generated with this method.

+2. Two automatic Maze solvers for comparison.
-DFS to solve the maze blindly.
-It's inefficient as most of the times runs through the whole maze to find the solution.
-The interesting pathfinder is _ai-pathfinder_, which uses A* algorithm.
+* `dfs_pathfinder` uses DFS to solve the maze blindly.
+It's inefficient (most of the times runs through the whole maze to find the solution).
+* `aStar_pathfinder` uses A* algorithm.
 Using Pygame one can visualize the process of solving the maze.
-When the solution is found, the script backtracks the path to show the solution found in magenta, as seen in the image below (NOTE: Blue colored cells are explored cells that are not part of the solution).
-After solving the maze the solution is then saved into a txt or csv file.
-Folder _mazes-solutions_ contain all the solutions found using A* for the mazes in folder _mazes_.
+When the solution is found, the script backtracks the path to show the solution found in magenta, as seen in the image below (NOTE: Blue colored cells are explored cells that are not part of the solution)

+After solving the maze the solution is then saved into a csv file.
+Folder `mazes_solutions` contain all the solutions found using A* & DFS for the mazes in folder _mazes_.

 <p float="center">
   <img src="files/maze_generator.gif" alt="maze generation gif" height="250" />